 We derive, and expect to continue to derive, a large portion of our revenues from international sales.
-For the fiscal year ended December 31, 2016, our international sales were \$21.0 million, or 45.5% of total revenues.
+For the fiscal year ended December 30, 2017, our international sales were \$18.6 million, or 44.7% of total revenues.
 We anticipate that international sales will continue to account for a significant portion of our revenues in the foreseeable future.
-None of our international revenues and costs for the year ended December 31, 2016 have been denominated in foreign currencies.
-As a result, an increase in the value of the U.S. dollar relative to foreign currencies makes our products more expensive and thus less competitive in foreign markets and may negatively affect our reported revenue in any particular reporting period.
+All of our international revenues and costs for the year ended December 30, 2017 have been denominated in U.S. dollars except for a sale transacted through our German subsidiary.
+As a result, an increase in the value of the U.S. dollar relative to foreign currencies makes our U.S. dollar-denominated our products more expensive and thus less competitive in foreign markets and may negatively affect our reported revenue in any particular reporting period.
 Our international operations and sales are subject to a number of risks and potential costs, including:

-- fluctuations in foreign currency exchange rates; - product and production issues; - performance of our international channel of distributors; - longer accounts receivable collection periods; - impact of recessions in global economies and availability of credit; - political and economic instability; - trade sanctions and embargoes; - impact of international conflicts, terrorist and military activity, civil unrest; - foreign certification requirements, including continued ability to use the "CE" mark in Europe, and other local regulatory requirements; - differing local product preferences and product requirements; - cultural differences; - changes in foreign medical reimbursement and coverage policies and programs; - reduced or limited protections of intellectual property rights in jurisdictions outside the United States; - potentially adverse tax consequences; - protectionist, adverse and changing foreign governmental laws and regulations; - greater risk of our employees failing to comply with both U.S. and foreign laws, including anti-trust regulations, the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act of 2010 and any trade regulations designed to ensure fair trade practices; and - compliance costs and risks of non-compliance with multiple regulatory regimes governing the production, marketing, sale and use of our products.
+- fluctuations in foreign currency exchange rates; - product and production issues; - performance of our international channel of distributors; - longer accounts receivable collection periods; - impact of recessions in global economies and availability of credit; - political and economic instability; - trade sanctions and embargoes;

+- impact of international conflicts, terrorist and military activity, civil unrest; - foreign certification requirements, including continued ability to use the "CE" mark in Europe, and other local regulatory requirements; - differing local product preferences and product requirements; - cultural differences; - changes in foreign medical reimbursement and coverage policies and programs; - reduced or limited protections of intellectual property rights in jurisdictions outside the United States; - potentially adverse tax consequences; - protectionist, adverse and changing foreign governmental laws and regulations; - greater risk of our employees failing to comply with both U.S. and foreign laws, including anti-trust regulations, the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act of 2010 and any trade regulations designed to ensure fair trade practices; and - compliance costs and risks of non-compliance with multiple regulatory regimes governing the production, marketing, sale and use of our products.